enricocid/Music-Player-GO/Privacy.md

 ## Information Collection And Use

+**We don't store any data.
+Period.
+We physically can't.
+We have nowhere to store it.
+We are very poor so we don't even have a server database to store any kind of information.**

 For better and enhanced utilization of Music-Player-GO, the software is designed to request only the storage permission on the device on which the software's services is intended.